Skip to content

 ASCOF - Adult Social Care Outcomes Framework

-A tool that the Department of Health in England uses to measure how well your local care and support services are doing in helping local people achieve the outcomes that matter most to them.
+The Department of Health in England uses this to measure how well all local care and support services are doing.
+They have indicators and standards to ensure we are helping local people achieve the outcomes that matter most to them.
 It should help councils improve the services they offer.

 Assessment (or needs assessment)

 The process of considering whether a person needs help or support because of age, disability or illness.
-Anyone who appears to have a need for care or support - regardless of how severe those needs are or how much money they have - is entitled to a needs assessment, which can be arranged by contacting the adult social services department at the local council and requesting it.
+Anyone who appears to have a need for care or support is entitled to a needs assessment.
+It doesn't matter how severe their needs are or how much money they have.
+You can request an assessment

 Broker / Brokerage